WWE Smackdown preview: The lineup for tonight's show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s WWE Smackdown.

-Powell’s POV: Smackdown will be live on Friday from Greenville, South Carolina at Bon Secours Wellness Arena.
-Jake Barnett has the night off, so join me for our weekly live review of Smackdown as the show airs Fridays on USA Network at 7CT/8ET.
-My same night review will be available exclusively for Dot Net Members (including our Patreon patrons).
+Powell’s POV: A video package essentially confirmed that the debuting team will be “The Motor City Machine Guns” Alex Shelley and Chris Sabin.
+Smackdown will be live on Friday from Columbia, South Carolina at Colonial Life Arena.
+Jake Barnett and I are swapping Smackdown and AEW Dynamite coverage this week and next week, so join me for our weekly live review of Smackdown as the show airs Fridays on USA Network at 7CT/8ET.
+May same night Smackdown audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment